The New TOEFL Speaking Test (2026) — Interview Task

 1 Personal Recall Think about an important decision you made recently.
 What was it, and what factors did you consider?
 Use a real example from your life.
 Describe what happened, what you were deciding between, and why it mattered.
 Easiest question.
 Low cognitive load; focus on natural flow and storytelling.

 2 Emotional Reaction or Preference Some people make decisions quickly based on intuition, while others take their time and analyze every detail.
 Which approach do you usually take, and why?
-Pick a side and justify it.
+Pick a side and justify it with one or two clear reasons.
 Keep your rhythm steady and pronunciation clear.
 Getting harder.
 Requires comparison language and smooth delivery.

 3 Opinion with Support Sometimes people face decisions where both options seem equally good.
 What strategies can help someone choose in that kind of situation?
-State a general opinion, then back it up with logic or an example.
-Use connectors like “One way to decide is…” or “For example…” High cognitive demand.
+State a general opinion, then support it with logic or an example.
+Use connectors like “One way to decide is…” or “For example…”.
+High cognitive demand.
 Coherent structure and developed reasoning.

-4 Policy or Prediction In today’s world, people often face ‘decision overload,’ such as choosing between many apps, courses, or career paths.
+4 Policy or Prediction In today’s world, people often face “decision overload,” such as choosing between many apps, courses, or career paths.
 How do you think this affects people, and what can they do to make better choices?
-Zoom out.
-Discuss the issue and give a logical or predictive conclusion.
-Try “If people have too many options, they tend to…” Most complex.
+Zoom out to the bigger issue.
+Explain the effect, then suggest one or two solutions or predictions.
+Finish with a clear concluding idea.
+Most complex.
 Abstract reasoning, cause–effect, and advanced sentence control.

 Why the Interview Format Matters